ChouYuanjue/bibliotheca-runnel/data/fragments/hopf-meme/index.md

 Three years ago, he gave us a lecture on the **Hopf Fibration**.
 I still vividly remember spending days preparing for it, scribbling notes, and trying to wrap my head around the topology of spheres.
 The note is available at [Chaoli Forum](https://chaoli.club/index.php/6596), with a DOI: [10.6084/M9.FIGSHARE.20310042](https://doi.org/10.6084/M9.FIGSHARE.20310042).

-Time changes things—Dr. Peng has ascended to a Professor at the University of Rennes 1, and the topics have evolved from classical topology to the cutting-edge realm of **Infinity Categories** and **Higher Algebra**.
+Time changes things—Dr. Peng has ascended to a postdoc at the Université de Bourgogne, and the topics have evolved from classical topology to the cutting-edge realm of **Infinity Categories** and **Higher Algebra**.

 Although I deeply regret missing his 2024 lecture, looking at the lecture abstract and the meme he famously shared back in the day (which seems to bridge his past and present research), I feel a strange sense of temporal overlap.
 The memories of 2021 have superimposed onto the reality of 2024.